km1832010-sudo/OverTheWire-Writeups/Bandit/Bandit20/writeup.md.md

 **nc -l flag**: This flag allows you to listen to a port; you do not need to specify localhost for this, it will automatically connect to all local networks.
 All you need to do is specify which number for the ports.
 Optional: If you want to specify a port, you need to use the -s flag.
 Syntax- nc -l portnumber

-** & operator**: this operator allows you to have a command run in the background
+** & operator**: This operator allows you to have a command run in the background.
+Syntax- command &